Current Residents

 Outside of medicine, Dr. Veith loves writing and playing music, traveling with his wife and Jindo pup, hiking, and catching up with friends over a game or a good meal.

-• Tam Au, MD/MPHTam Au, MD/MPH is a resident physician at the Keck Medicine Family Medicine Residency Program.
+Tam Au, MD, MPH is a resident physician at the Keck Family Medicine Residency Program.
 Dr. Au grew up in Little Saigon, CA where she developed a love for Vietnamese food and TVB dramas.
-A proud child of Vietnamese immigrants, she believes in partnering with and uplifting marginalized communities like her own.
+A proud child of Vietnamese refugees, she believes in partnering with and uplifting marginalized communities like her own.
 She remembers struggling to translate and advocate for her parents at medical appointments.
 She aims to provide patients and their families with a sense of comfort and shared understanding that was sometimes missing in her own healthcare experiences.

-In college, she ventured a few miles over to UCLA and spent two gap years immersed in the public health and teaching worlds.
+In college, she ventured to UCLA and spent two gap years immersed in the public health and teaching worlds.
 Over time, she realized that family medicine would best combine her passions for human connection and community building.
-She returned to UCLA to earn her medical degree through the PRIME-Leadership & Advocacy (PRIME-LA) program, a track dedicated to improving health disparities and inequities.
+She returned to UCLA to earn her medical degree through the PRIME-Leadership & Advocacy (PRIME-LA) program, a track dedicated to improving the health and wellbeing of underserved communities.
 She also found her voice as a first-generation student, helping amplify and celebrate the first-gen experience among medical trainees.

 Dr. Au considers LA her second home and looks forward to building meaningful relationships with the diverse communities that also call LA home.
-She aspires to become a physician-advocate in both the clinical setting and through health policy initiatives.
-She has a keen interest in geriatrics, aging, and meaningful end-of-life care.
+She aspires to be a physician-advocate in both the clinical setting and through health policy initiatives.
+She is committed to advancing community advocacy, reproductive health, and health equity.

 Devin Beecher, MDDevin Beecher, MD is a resident physician at the Keck Medicine Family Medicine Residency Program.
 He grew up in Seattle, studied literature at Brown University and UCLA, and attended medical school at Columbia University in New York.
 He has previously worked as a musician (briefly), a librarian, a biochemist, and an educator.
 As a family physician, he hopes to help build kind and efficient health care systems, and to encourage his patients to tell their stories of illness and health in the ways that are most useful to them.
 Outside of medicine, Devin enjoys playing music, learning languages, and exploring the outdoors with his wife, dog, and two young children.